-GI inflammation is often caused by preservatives and additives that cat food contains.
-Sometimes, wrong food choices also contribute to the problem.
+GI inflammation is often caused by preservatives and additives in cat food.
+Sometimes the wrong food choices can also contribute to the problem.

-Frequent vomiting might be a result of an irritated stomach due to a bacterial infection or parasite.
-For instance, your cat vomits grain-like eggs or even live tapeworms, which is obviously a sign of tapeworm infection.
+Frequent vomiting could be a result of an irritated stomach due to a bacterial infection or parasite.
+For instance, if your cat vomits grain-like segments or even live tapeworms, this would be a sign of a tapeworm infection.

 Accidents happen no matter how much we want to avoid them.
 Sadly, vomiting might be a result of an irritated stomach due to cat poisoning.

-One usual cause would be accidental consumption of toxic substances by accident.
-This may include plants that aren’t safe to eat or chemicals such as pesticides and cleaning solutions.
+One cause would be the accidental consumption of toxic substances, which may include plants that aren’t safe to eat or chemicals such as pesticides and cleaning solutions.

 - Pica in Cats

-Another unusual but serious reason for your cat’s vomiting might be due to stomach obstruction.
+Another unusual but serious reason for your cat’s vomiting may be due to stomach obstruction.
 This may happen if your cat swallows something that it shouldn’t.

-Sad to say, there are cats that suffer from “Pica”—a term that describes the habit of licking and even sucking non-food objects.
-In serious cases, some cats consume the whole object which results in vomiting.
+It’s sad to say, but there are cats that suffer from “Pica”—a term that describes a cat’s habit of licking and sucking non-food objects, especially fabric.
+In serious cases, some cats consume an entire object which results in vomiting.

-The symptoms of Pica in cats are almost similar to poisoning.
-However, this doesn’t happen by accident.
+The symptoms of Pica in cats are similar to poisoning.
+However, Pica doesn’t happen by accident.

-Behavioral disorder, dietary insufficiencies, and genetic dispositions are the common reasons for this habit.
-Keep in mind that stomach obstruction through pica in cats could be a life-threatening problem.
+The most common reason for this habit are behavioral disorders, dietary insufficiencies, and genetic predispositions.
+Keep in mind that a stomach obstruction through pica in cats could be a life-threatening problem.